AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-warehoused-data.md

 The combination aspect allows GA data to be joined to other data in order to conduct analyses.
 For example, take \"Total Time On Site By Ad Campaign\" data from GA and join it up against \"Total Spent Per Campaign\" data from Facebook Ads to get a complete picture of how much engagement is costing you.

-With the GA Live integration on the other hand, every GA chart is like a little silo that is not stored in your Magento BI data warehouse.
+With the GA Live integration on the other hand, every GA chart is like a little silo that is not stored in your MBI data warehouse.

 ## Related: